Robbie English, Broker and REALTOR

 Preparing Your Property for the Winter Market

-1. Enhance Curb Appeal with Seasonal Decor
+1. Improve Curb Appeal with Seasonal Decor

 Curb appeal is the first impression potential buyers will have of your home, and during winter, it’s essential to make it inviting and warm.
 Start by maintaining a clean and clear exterior—rake up any fallen leaves, trim dead branches, and ensure pathways are free of debris.
 Adding seasonal touches like a festive wreath on the door, tasteful holiday lighting, or potted evergreen plants can create a welcoming atmosphere.
 Avoid overdoing it, as subtlety is key; you want to complement your home’s features, not overwhelm them.